Quansight-Labs/ndindex/docs/multiaxis-indices.md

 `list`, `tuple`, and `str`, the remaining index types do not work at all on non-NumPy arrays.
 If you try to use one on a `list`, for example, you will get an `IndexError`.
-The semantics of these indices are defined by the NumPy library, not by the Python language.
+The semantics of these indices are defined by the NumPy library, not the Python language.

 ## What is an array?

-Before we look at indices, let's take a step back and look at just what is a NumPy array.
+Before we look at indices, let's take a step back and look at the NumPy array.
 Just what is it that makes NumPy arrays so ubiquitous and makes NumPy the most successful numerical tools ever?
 The answer is quite a few things, which come together to make NumPy a fast and easy to use library for array computations.
 But one in particular is multidimensional indexing.

 Let's consider pure Python for a second.
 Suppose we have a list of values.
 Say, these values correspond to your bowling scores.